Kokborok: Classification and related languages

 Kokborok is a Sino-Tibetan language of the Bodo–Garo branch.

 It is related to the Bodo and Dimasa languages of neighboring Assam.
 The Garo language is also a related language spoken in the state of Meghalaya and neighboring Bangladesh.

 Kókborok consists of several dialects spoken in Tripura.
 Ethnologue lists Usoi (Kau Brung), Riang (Kau Bru), and Khagrachari ("Trippera") as separate languages; Mukchak (Barbakpur), though not listed, is also distinct, and the language of many Tripuri clans has not been investigated.
 The greatest variety is within Khagrachari, though speakers of different Khagrachari varieties can "often" understand each other.
 Khagrachari literature is being produced in the Naitong and Dendak varieties.

 Phonology

 Kókborok has the phonology of a typical Sino-Tibetan language.

 Vowels

-Kokborok has six (monophthong) vowel phonemes: //i u e ə o a//.
-Orthography differing from the phonetic transcription is indicated using angle brackets: